 How do we know what is still safe and what isn’t?

-Refreezing food is not dangerous, the danger is that food can spoil before it’s refrozen or after it‘s thawed again before being cooked and eaten.
+Refreezing food is not dangerous, the danger is that food can spoil before it’s refrozen or after it‘s thawed again but before being cooked and eaten.

 Freezing food does not kill bacteria, so once thawed bacteria continues to multiple at the same exponential rate it was multiplying at before being frozen.
+This is one of the reasons to set your freezer to it's ideal temperature.

 Refreezing also reduces quality because the already slightly damaged cells are being expanded with ice crystals again.
 This isn’t a big deal for meats or baked foods but is huge for rice, pasta, fruits and veggies.